interstellaridea/overtime-app/README.md

 - x Block non admin and guest users
 - Email summary to managers for approval
 - X Needs to be documented if employee did not log overtime
+- Create an Audit log for each text message
 ## TODOS: